-The research was conducted by Rani Arba'ati (2015) to identify themes of the English textbook entitled Bahasa Inggris "When English Rings a Bell" which were appropriate with the basic competence of the 2013 curriculum.
+The research was conducted by Rani Arba'ati (2015) to identify themes of the English textbook entitled Bahasa Inggris "When English Rings a Bell" for Grade VIII which were appropriate with the basic competence of the 2013 curriculum.
 The result of the study stated that not all of the themes and materials in the textbook are appropriate with the basic competence of the 2013 curriculum.
-The difference between the previous and this research was the previous research contains the instrument was checklist which focused to collect the data about the appropriateness of the themes and the materials based on the 2013
+The difference between the previous and this research was the previous research contains the instrument was checklist which focused to collect the data about the appropriateness of the themes and the materials based on the 2013 Curriculum.

-Curriculum.
 Meanwhile this research contains the instrument was checklist which focused to collect the data about the relevant materials in the textbook based on the 2013 Curriculum and Tomlinson's theory of material evaluation.
-Also, the previous research conducted by Rani Arba'aati (2015) used the first edition of the book which came out since 2014 which has any differences such as the content of the chapter, the lack of activities, and the more of observing rather than practice.
-It is a lot of contrasty from the second edition which the writer used for this research.
+Also, the previous research conducted by Rani Arba'aati (2015) used the the textbook that used for the eighth grade of junior high school.
+Meanwhile in this research, the writer uses the textbook that used for seventh grade of junior high school.